What do you all do for work that allows you the time and money needed to travel?

 Need a degree in science or military experience like troubleshooting and installing electronics.
 This is the hidden gem for bored 20 somethings who fell for the STEM meme and already work in a lab.
 They have field service work for other industries besides biotech like food and beverage, there’s field service guys that fix the Coca Cola dispensers.

-Although their life wouldn’t be as glamorous still get a company card free food free hotels but might be staying in bumfuck with only shitty motels.
+Although their life wouldn’t be as glamorous still get a company card free food free hotels but might be staying in bumfrick with only shitty motels.
 Or even worse get a company fleet van with the logo and have to keep that in your driveway

 Look for field service technician or field service engineer roles that let you fly and get rental cars

-this guy knows whats up. field service guys make bank and travel all the time. but thats the downside, you live in a hotel for 300 days out of the year. most guys burn the fuck out by year 2. it takes a special kind of person to do it.
+this guy knows whats up. field service guys make bank and travel all the time. but thats the downside, you live in a hotel for 300 days out of the year. most guys burn the frick out by year 2. it takes a special kind of person to do it.

 I'm in the same industry, if you don't mind me asking who do you work for?
 In assuming some Swiss biotech company but are they multinational?
 That is, could I work for them in the US without being an EU citizen but still do all the field service stuff?